Andrey Osterman

-Count Andrey Ivanovich Ostermann (Андрей Иванович Остерман, Heinrich Johann Friedrich Ostermann; 9 June 1686 – 31 May 1747) was a German-born Russian statesman who came to prominence under Tsar Peter I of Russia and served until the accession of the Tsesarevna Elizabeth in 1741.
+Count Andrey Ivanovich Ostermann (Андрей Иванович Остерман, Heinrich Johann Friedrich Ostermann; 9 June 1686 – 31 May 1747) was a German-born Russian statesman who came to prominence under Peter the Great and served until the accession of the Tsesarevna Elizabeth in 1741.
 He based his foreign policy on the Austrian alliance.
-General Admiral (1740; dismissed 1741).

 Early career

 Born in Bochum in Westphalia, to a middle-class Lutheran pastor, his original name was Heinrich Johann Friedrich Ostermann.
 He studied languages at the University of Jena, learning German, Latin, French, Dutch, Italian, and Russian.
 Ostermann became secretary to Vice-Admiral Cornelis Kruse, who had a standing commission from Peter the Great to pick up promising young men, and soon thereafter entered the tsar's service.
 The young man's knowledge of the principal European languages made him the right hand of Vice-Chancellor Shafirov, whom he materially assisted during the troublesome negotiations which terminated in the peace of the Pruth (1711).
 Ostermann, together with General Bruce, represented Russia at the Åland peace congress of 1718.
 Shrewdly guessing that Sweden was at exhaustion point, and that Heinrich von Görtz, the Swedish plenipotentiary, was acting ultra vires, he advised Peter to put additional pressure on Sweden to force a peace.